How to grow iris

 Where to grow irises

 Bulb iris need full sun and must have well drained soil or the bulbs can rot.
-Dwarf iris such as Iris reticulata, are ideal for growing in pots either outdoors, or under protection in a greenhouse or a cool well-lit room.
+You can plant iris bulbs of dwarf iris such as Iris reticulata, in pots either outdoors or under protection in a greenhouse or a cool well-lit room.
+As with most bulbs, plant iris bulbs two to three times the depth of the bulbs itself.
+There's no need to soak them before planting.
 Grow larger bulb iris in borders.

 Border irises need full sun and free-draining soil, as the thick root is a water-storing device.
 Iris sibirica can tolerate a bit more shade than Iris germanica.